You are here

 Loan and Scholarship Programs under Title VII

-There are several key federal health programs that are critical to helping support a sufficient supply of primary care physicians and physician specialties facing shortages.
-The following programs within Title VII are noteworthy because they have a significant impact on the pipeline of incoming primary care physicians.
+There are several key federal health programs that are critical to helping support a sufficient and diverse physician workforce.
+The following programs within Title VII are noteworthy because they have a significant impact on the pipeline of primary care physicians:

 Primary Care Loans (PCL) Program